Click on a link below to go directly to that section:

 - Third suspension: Student will not be readmitted to UH.

-NSM does not grant readmission during the summer semester.
+NSM does not grant readmission during the summer term.

 - Evaluate if a science or a math degree is what you really want to pursue.
 Do you want to work in a science or math-related field?